 Then there’s the cost of supplies.
-To start, dogs need a collar, leash, some toys, water and food bowls, a brush and a bed.
+To start, dogs need a collar, leash, toys, water and food bowls, a brush, and a bed.
 To help new dog owners, we’ve compiled a shopping list that notes everything you’ll need for your new bundle of fur.

-Your first temptation might be to run to the pet store and buy everything in sight for your new furbaby, but for the sake of your pocketbook, resist the temptation.
-In reality, your dog doesn’t need a million new toys, collars for every day of the week or the fanciest dog bed you can find.
-Buy the basics at first, and then you’ll slowly find out what your dog likes and needs.
+In reality, your dog doesn’t need a million new toys, collars for every day of the week, or the fanciest dog bed you can find.
+So buy the basics at first, and then you’ll slowly find out what your dog likes and needs.

-Why should you get a Shiba Inu?
+Why Should You Get a Shiba Inu?

-An ancient Japanese breed, the Shiba Inu was originally bred to hunt in the mountainous terrains, which explains both their agility and independence.
+An ancient Japanese breed, the Shiba Inu was originally bred to hunt in the mountainous terrains, which explains their agility and independence.

 For many people, however, that is the perfect choice for their lifestyle.
-And who could resist that absolutely adorable face and sweet smile?
+And who could resist that adorable face and sweet smile?

 If you need more convincing, watch the video below for a Shiba Inu 101.